sfc-gh-jfreeberg/template-python/README.md

 python procs/app.py
 ```

-You should see output like this:
+You should see the following output:

 ```
 ------------------------------------------------------